Updated: Mar 12

 There are several ways in which employees can easily commit Workers’ Compensation Fraud and file for a False Workers’ Compensation Claim.

-Lying about the extent of injury or illness: The worker can claim to be suffering from a physical discomfort that can be categorized as an injury but he is still capable of showing up and doing his job.
+Lying about the extent of injury or illness: The worker can claim to be suffering from a physical discomfort that can be categorized as an injury but he/she is still capable of showing up and doing his/her job.

 Coming up with a fake injury or illness: The workers can conjure a fictional story about how he got sick or injured and is unable to work now.